jmnicolescu/packer-tce-oracle-linux/README.md

 #### Building the custom Linux VM

+Configuration file used for building the custom Linux VM: `ol7.pkrvars.hcl`

 Before initiating the build you'll need to set Packer build environment:

 The following environment variables are required by the Packer build script: